-- With fewer cards, it is more likely you will pay your bill on time.
-With one credit card, you only have one provider to consider; thus one bill you need to pay each month.
-Not to mention, on-time payments is a big factor in credit scoring and accounts for 35 percent of your credit score.
+- With fewer cards, you will likely pay your bill on time.
+Having one credit card means you'll only have one provider to consider, which means you'll have one bill to pay each month.
+Not to mention, on-time payments are a significant factor in credit scoring and accounts for 35 percent of your credit score.

 - You are not as likely to build up debt.
 You are more aware of your spending when you only have one account.
-With multiple credit cards, keeping track of your spending can be more challenging since you have more credit available to you and are likely not aware of each balance you have on each card.
+Keeping track of your spending can be more challenging with multiple credit cards since you have more credit available to you and are likely not aware of each balance you have on each card.

 - You will have fewer hard inquiries that can impact your credit score.
 Each time you apply for a new card, the bank will check your credit history, and with each view, it can lower your credit score.
-Even though this is temporary, the consequences of a lower score can range from minimal to substantial, depending on your score.
+Even if it's temporary, the consequences of a lower score can range from minimal to substantial, depending on your score.
 That can impact your ability to take out loans or buy a new home.

 - It may be easier to maximize rewards.
-When you only have one card, your main focus will be to rack up points or gain cash back from that card.
+When you only have one card, your primary focus will be to rack up points or gain cashback from that card.
 All your points will build up from the same system.
 That can be an issue if you have multiple cards from multiple banks.

 - It is easier to prevent fraud.
-It is simpler to check one account for fraud regularly than it is ten.
+It is simpler to check one account for fraud regularly than ten.

 Weighing It Out